-John Prosser, the son of William Prosser - sword cutler, is generally credited with the invention of the 'quill-back' or 'pipe-back' design of cavalry blade and was making them from around c.1800.
+John Prosser, the son of William Prosser - sword cutler, is generally credited with the invention of the 'quill-back' or 'pipe-back' design of cavalry blade and was making them from around the early 1800's time period.
 Where a fullered blade which had gone before, was considered perfectly adequate for the cavalry role, the new pipe-backed blade offered supposedly a keener cutting edge and a lighter weight blade.
 They became a fashion statement with cavalry officers and especially in the "neo classical" style like this sword, and the pipe-back blade was to become the British regulation pattern light cavalry officers blade from 1821, then for infantry officers in 1822.

-I would date this particular sword style to around the 1800 time-period, and you will see that the blade presents quite a spectacular Yelmen towards the blade tip.
+I would date this particular sword style to around the early 1800 time-period, and you will see that the blade presents quite a spectacular Yelmen towards the blade tip.
 The Yelmen was another fashion statement of the period for British light cavalry officer's sabres, (certainly for the maker Prosser), mimicking the Yelmen leaf-shaped false edges of the Caucasian Killic sabre and the Ottoman Pala sabre.
 The theory behind the inclusion of the Yelmen was thought to reposition the blade tip more centrally in line with the central axis of the blade when "Giving Point" leading to a more efficient penetration of the target, less blade flex and less chance of a blade becoming stuck in the enemy.
 That was the theory in any case.

 So, the details of this Georgian cavalry officer's sword are as follows: